wassim-saadallah/file-explorer/readme.md

 # TO DO
 ## Backend
 - Commands:
-  - list files and directories with details : file name, permissions, createdAt, lastModifiedAt, file type...
+  - ~~list files and directories with details : file name, createdAt, lastModifiedAt, file type, size...~~
-  - traverse a directory
+  - ~~traverse a directory~~
   - go back a directory
   - CRUD file : create, read and remove (update in a later version)
 ## Frontend
-- show all files and details
+- ~~show all files and details in a table~~
+- ~~traverse a directory by clicking at it's name~~
 - add and remove files and directories
+- go back a directory
+- implement a tree graph of files
+- implement a file search
+- get the breadcrumbs to work